“My little children, for whom I labor in birth again until Christ is formed in you…”

 for whom I labor in birth again

 A mother goes through birth pangs in bringing a child into the world.
 Paul experienced birth pangs in leading the Galatians to Christ while in Galatia.
 Now he goes through birth pangs “again” by helping them apply the principle of grace to their Christian living.
 How many mothers go through birth pangs two times for the same child?
-He seeks to help the Galatians understand how to live the grace principle in an ongoing way.
+Paul sought to help the Galatians understand how to live the grace principle in an ongoing way.

 until Christ is formed in you